 To this day, Israeli settlements continue to steadily expand into the territories which were meant to be reserved for a viable Palestinian state, as no such state has been allowed to be established or recognized thus far.
 Palestinians continue to be forced out of their homes to make room for the expansion of Israeli settlements which are illegal under international law.
 Today, there are an estimated 6.5 million Palestinian refugees worldwide.

 The Palestinian people are given no other option but to live under a system of brutal military occupation and apartheid administered by Israeli Occupational Forces.
-Palestinians are subject to constant checkpoints, roadblocks, searches, seizures, harassment, abuse, imprisonment, curfews, collective punishment and all other manner of human rights violations that come with brutal military occupation.
+Palestinians are subject to constant checkpoints, roadblocks, searches, seizures, harassment, abuse, imprisonment, curfews, collective punishment and all other manner of human rights violations commonplace in ruthless military occupation.